Quantitative Homogenization of Differential Forms: Some results pertaining to differential forms

 We now state the Hodge decomposition Theorem.
-This theorem is stated for two kinds of bounded domains, the convex domains in which case the situation is simple and the result can be deduced from Proposition~\ref{Poincarelemma}, and the smooth domains.
-In the latter case the proof is more complicated and we refer to~\cite[Theorem 2.4.2]{schwarz2006hodge} for the demonstration.
+This theorem is stated for two types of bounded domains, the convex domains in which case the situation is simple and the result can be deduced from Proposition~\ref{Poincarelemma}, and the smooth domains.
+In the latter case the proof is more involved and we refer to~\cite[Theorem 2.4.2]{Sch95} for the demonstration.